Ejipuh/Plantey-Garden/P- Setup go links on site.md

 # P- Setup go links on site
+DB: once you're here, let me know...

+---
 Objective: make a list of live go links that my site uses that regularly updates to my site

 Key Results:
-- easily edit go links
+- [ ] easily edit go links
-- make live list of go links you have
+- [ ] make live list in Obsidian of go links you have
+	- [ ] and on site
-- create go link on upload of digital garden
+- [ ] create go link on upload of digital garden

 Relevance:
 - if I can't do this, then the links in my posts will be limited and cut off from the rest of my digital garden